hdShang/arxiv-daily/docs/cs-CV/2025-05-06/papers/250503299v1-towards-efficient-benchmarking-of-foundation-models-in-remote-sensin.md

 ---
 layout: default
-title: Towards Efficient Benchmarking of Foundation Models in Remote Sensing: A Capabilities Encoding Approach
+title: "Towards Efficient Benchmarking of Foundation Models in Remote Sensing: A Capabilities Encoding Approach"
 ---

 # Towards Efficient Benchmarking of Foundation Models in Remote Sensing: A Capabilities Encoding Approach